Akshaykhanna111/Transforming-and-Analyzing-Data-with-PostgreSQL/starting_with_data.md

 ```

 Answer:Apparel is the most popular category across quarters, followed by Electronics and office goods.
-Knowing customer preferences for the season will help in reducing inventory management and supply chain costs.
+Knowing customer preferences for the season will help in reducing inventory management and supply chain costs by accordingly spending resources on the required goods.